+- 15. (a) Any advertising shall be confined to the door panels and rear boot panels; and in the case of hackney carriages to the top sign as permitted by law. - (b) No licensed vehicle shall carry an advertisement for any other hackney carriage or private hire proprietor, operator or company.

+Note

-- 10.1 Any advertising shall be confined to the door panels and rear boot panels and in the case of hackney carriages to the top sign as permitted by law; - 10.2 No licensed vehicle shall carry an advertisement for any other hackney carriage or private hire proprietor, operator or company. - Note Notwithstanding that any hackney carriage/private hire vehicle which at the - time of implementation of this rule shall be permitted to retain any design, which - has been approved by the Council, until such time as that vehicle ceases to be a licensed hackney carriage or private hire vehicle, or the livery of the vehicle is altered, whichever is the shorter period. - 10.3 All designs are to be submitted for approval by the Council prior to use on vehicles.
+Notwithstanding that any hackney carriage/private hire vehicle which at the time of implementation of this rule shall be permitted to retain any design, which has been approved by the Council, until such time as that vehicle ceases to be a licensed hackney carriage or private hire vehicle, or the livery of the vehicle is altered, whichever is the shorter period.

+All designs are to be submitted for approval by the Council prior to use on vehicles.

-11 Taxi Signs & Roof Signs
+Taxi Signs and Roof Signs

-- 11.1 A hackney carriage shall carry upon the roof, or as an alternative in or on the windscreen of the said vehicle, a sign which shall include the word "Taxi" or "For Hire" and shall be capable of being illuminated internally at all times when the vehicle is plying for hire, but not otherwise; and such sign shall be fixed in such manner and position and to be of such size as shall be approved by the Council. - 11.2 A private hire vehicle shall NOT display any sign which might reasonably be taken to indicate that the vehicle is a hackney carriage, and for this purpose includes the word 'TAXI' or 'CAB' in the singular or the plural, or any word of similar meaning or appearance or such words in combination with any other word or words shall be taken to indicate that the vehicle is a hackney carriage licensed to ply for hire. - 11.3 A Private Hire Vehicle shall NOT carry any roof sign.
+- 16. (a) A hackney carriage shall carry upon the roof, or as an alternative in or on the windscreen of the said vehicle, a sign which shall include the word 'TAXI' or 'FOR HIRE' and shall be capable of being illuminated internally at all times when the vehicle is plying for hire, but not otherwise; and such sign shall be fixed in such manner and position and to be of such size as shall be approved by the Council. - (b) A private hire vehicle shall NOT display any sign which might reasonably be taken to indicate that the vehicle is a hackney carriage, and for this purpose includes the word 'TAXI' or 'CAB' in the singular or the plural, or any word of similar meaning or appearance or such words in combination with any other word or words shall be taken to indicate that the vehicle is a hackney carriage licensed to ply for hire.

+A private hire vehicle shall NOT carry any roof sign.

-12 Fare Meters and Fares for Hackney Carriages
+Fare Meters and Fares for Hackney Carriages

-- 12.1 A hackney carriage shall be so constructed or adapted as to be capable of carrying the fare meter in a position acceptable to the Council and visible to all passengers at all times. - 12.2 The Proprietor of the hackney carriage shall cause the official rates of fare to be exhibited in the carriage as to be clearly visible by all passengers.
-The Proprietor shall ensure that at all times the table of fares are kept in such condition that all lettering thereon is clearly visible to the passengers and shall renew the same cards as often as is necessary in order to comply with these conditions.
-Additional copies of the cards may be obtained from the Council.

-- 12.3 The fare displayed on the taxi meter for the use of this vehicle when plying for hire within the district shall be strictly at the rate calculated in accordance with the scale of fares determined from time to time by the Council. - 12.4 The Operator of a private hire vehicle is not required to fit a taximeter but no such vehicle so equipped shall be operated unless the taximeter has been tested by the Council.
+- 17. A hackney carriage shall be so constructed or adapted as to be capable of carrying the fare meter in a position acceptable to the Council and visible to all passengers at all times. - 18.
+The proprietor of the hackney carriage shall cause the official rates of fare to be exhibited in the carriage as to be clearly visible by all passengers.
+The proprietor shall ensure that at all times the table of fares are kept in such condition that all lettering is clearly visible to the passengers and shall renew the same cards as often as is necessary in order to comply with these conditions.
+Additional copies of the cards may be obtained from the Council. - 19.
+The fare displayed on the taxi meter for the use of the vehicle when plying for hire within the district shall be strictly at the rate calculated in accordance with the scale of fares determined from time to time by the Council. - 20.
+The operator of a private hire vehicle is not required to fit a taximeter but no such vehicle so equipped shall be operated unless the taximeter has been tested by the Council.

-13 Reporting of Accidents
+Reporting of Accidents

-13.1 The Proprietor or Operator shall, within 72 hours of any accident involving the hackney carriage or private hire vehicle, report such occurrence to the Council.
+21. The proprietor or operator shall, within 72 hours of any accident involving the hackney carriage or private hire vehicle, report such occurrence to the Council.

-14 First Aid Kits and Fire Extinguishers
+First Aid Kits and Fire Extinguishers